Using Horse Browser For Research : New Reviews

 Welcome to the Rider’s Digest blog, where we share behind-the-scenes updates on Horse and what it’s really like to build an indie browser from scratch.

-Hello, Riders, We recently came across two lovely reviews of Horse Browser, shared online by Beth McClelland and Réka Writes.
-Both Réka and Beth are researchers, who enjoy deep-diving online and getting lost down internet rabbit holes.
-Their personal writing is well worth a read.
+Hello Riders, We recently came across two lovely reviews of Horse Browser, shared online by Beth McClelland and Réka Writes.
+Both are researchers who love deep-diving online and getting lost down rabbit holes.
+Their writing is well worth a read and these reviews really made our day.

 We love all things cozy here.
-And, when we first started testing Horse Browser, we also noticed that we were spending less time doom-scrolling or getting aimlessly caught up in internet noise.
-Something about Trails helps you keep control online.
+When we first started testing Horse ourselves, we noticed we were doom-scrolling less and actually staying in control of our browsing.
+Trails have a way of keeping you on track.

 Get on the Horse